Pupunopulous/markov-decisions/README.md

 IMPORTANT: Order of these arguments does not matter

 #### Required command line arguments:
-1. input - A graph file must be passed as input to calculate the optimal policy
+1. `$input$` - A graph file must be passed as input to calculate the optimal policy

 File must be of the format "$input$.txt"